 What Is a Lifeline Account?

-Having access to a bank account is such an important step towards financial wellness.
+Having access to a bank account is an important step toward financial wellness.
 Without one, safely saving significant amounts of money and paying bills can become much more difficult.
 Recognizing this, some jurisdictions have laws in place requiring banks to offer low-cost accounts to consumers.
 For example, New York passed a law in 1994 requiring banks in the state to offer lifeline checking accounts to any customers who might want them.

 Recommended: How to Avoid Monthly Account Fees